The Best 76-Key Digital Pianos 2023 (Stage & Non-Stage)

 • Character & Sound

 If you’re the kind of player that doesn’t want to commit to any particular style of playing and wants access to a piano, organ, and synth sounds at your fingertips, the Nord Stage 3 HP73 has you covered.
 Nord has gone to great lengths and meticulously selected a wide variety of instruments for sampling sounds, including upright pianos, grand pianos, electric pianos, synthesizers, and organs.
-Apart from that, with all the tweaking and adjustment options on the control panel, you can make your own sound samples and replace stock sounds using Nord’s Sound Manager software.
-More instrument samples can be downloaded directly from Nord’s sample library on the website.

 • Piano Section

 The piano section of the HP76 gives you access to carefully selected classic sounds from Nord’s library, including Velvet Grand, Bambino Upright, Wurlitzer Electric Piano, Digital Piano (full tines), and many more.
 You also get a layering option with which sounds can be easily layered on top of each other and played simultaneously.
-Some soft, mid, and bright piano filters are also available to get your sound just right.

 • Organ Section